 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?

-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Administrator at www.myuhc.com or the telephone number on your ID card.
+Does the Amount You Pay Apply to the Out- of-Pocket Limit?
+Network Non-Network Yes Out-of-Network Benefits are not available.
+Does the Annual Network Non-Network Deductible Apply?
 Yes Out-of-Network Benefits are not available.

-Does the Annual Deductible Apply?
-Yes Out-of-Network Benefits are not available.

-Vision Exams

-What Is the Network Non-Network

-Copayment or Coinsurance You Pay?
+Vision Exams What Is the Copayment Network No- Network or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-None 40%

-Does the Amount Network Non-Network

-You Pay Apply to the Out-of-Pocket Limit?
-No Yes

-Does the Annual Network Non-Network

-Deductible Apply?
-No Yes

-Wigs

-What Is the Network Non-Network Limited to \$1,500 per 24

-Copayment or Coinsurance You Pay?
+None 40% Does the Amount You Network Non-Network Pay Apply to the Out- of-Pocket Limit?
+No Yes Does the Annual Network Non-Network Deductible Apply?
+No Yes Wigs - I What Is the Copayment Network Non-Network Limited to \$1,500 per 24 months. or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-20% 40% months.

-Does the Amount Network Non-Network

-You Pay Apply to the Out-of-Pocket Limit?
-Yes Yes

-Does the Annual Network Non-Network
+20% 40% Does the Amount You Network Non-Network - Pay Apply to the Out- of-Pocket Limit?
+Yes Yes Does the Annual Network Non-Network Deductible Apply?

-Deductible Apply?
 Yes Yes